bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 Oh, fun thing about that pin 43: initially my arduino was not being enabled by Marlin when initiating a probe action.
 Eventually I figured that on the trigorilla 1.4 board I have, the extra pins 42 and 43 are labelled wrong on the board silkscreen.
 They are reversed.
 Ah those chinese...

+The full Marlin Configuration.h and Configuration_adv.h files are in [this branch of my Marlin fork Marlin](https://github.com/bschwand/Marlin/tree/kossel_linear_plus)

 # Conclusion

 This works really really well.
 It is fast.
-When the nozzle touches the bed during a probe move, the controller triggers as soon as it sees a 40g equivalent on the bed (can be configured of course) but by the time marlin processes the input, the pressure on bed is 200g already.
-The probe and all is much faster than the physical moves of the printer head.
+When the nozzle touches the bed during a probe move, the controller triggers as soon as it sees a 40g equivalent on the bed (can be configured of course) but by the time marlin processes the input, the pressure on the print bed is 200g already.
+The probe and interface are much faster than the physical moves of the printer head.
 Still, it does not move the bed at all.
-The small 0.5mm relief for the strain fingers is never bottomed out in normal operation there is no visible flex at all.
+The small 0.5mm relief for the strain fingers is never bottomed out.
+In normal operation there is no visible flex at all.
 It actually takes more than 5Kg on the print bed to really compress that relief space, so there is quite a margin, it's not like the print bed is bouncing or moving around, it is rock solid.
 I was afraid the underside of the printbed would heat as now the whole heater is enclosed, but actually the bottom aluminum plate stays cold even after many hours print jobs.
-The insulating neoprene and foil work really well.
+The insulating neoprene and foil work really well, all the heat is reflected upwards where we want it.

 I think all the requirements I listed are fully met.
 Calibration is fast and fully automatic, I can change the nozzle or hotend and calibration will run automatically without any special consideration.
 Marlin UBL leveling using full printbed mapping works really well.
 I now incorporated a 3 point probe in the preamble g-code generated by Cura, so every print gets proper bed calibration.
 No matter the temperature or if the printer was moved or something else, prints have perfect first layer everytime and it adds about 45 seconds to the print time.
+I used to always have to coat the printbed with glue stick in order to have good adhesion, now I can get away with no glue at all most of the times.
+Only very specific parts with warp-prone shapes, or highly warping materials still require glue.
+Standard PLA is just fine without.

-Bonus: I can know exactly the mass of a print at the end of a print :-)
+Bonus: I can know exactly the mass of a print once it is finished :-)

 Many lessons learned here.
 For my next build I will use a different wiring system (either some printable ink or direct etching of track).
 Actually, this whole sensor, wiring and controller could be made on an aluminum PCB, as a single part.
 The molding process was a bit tedious because the glass bed was entirely covered by the heater.
 A better sized heater pad, with a small margin free around would have made things a lot easier.
 The other issue I had was with passing the heater cables through the spacer, that was leaking a bit while molding.
 Also, at some point I was pulling my hair trying to find why Marlin would go into emergency stop mode immediately when the nozzle touched the bed and triggered.
 Turns out, if your tower height (for delta) is very wrong (like 10cm off but maybe less), Marlin completely panics when it gets a probe triggered where it thinks the bed should not be.
 Which kind of makes sense but I was not expecting my Marlin config to be wrong and kept searching for the cause in my strain gauge sensors and firmware...